Thuppathi-Rahul/MySqlWebApplication-01/README.md

 	5- Create Azure SQL Database
-	6- Build A web Application using Visual Studio with SQL database 7- Configuration of Connection string to access data from database in web app 8-Publish a web app in web app
+	6- Build A web Application using Visual Studio with SQL database 7- Configuration of Connection string to access data from database in web app 8- Publish a web app in web app
 # SQL Query
 		CREATE TABLE Products
 		(